akikuno/cstag-cli/README.md

 ```

 - -f/--file: Specifies the path to a SAM/BAM file.
 If no file is provided, it reads from standard input.
 An MD tag is required in the SAM/BAM file.
-- -l/--long: Outputs cs tags in the long format
+- -l/--long: Outputs CS tags in the long format

 #### Examples

-- To append cs tags in theshort format:
+- To append CS tags in theshort format:
 ```bash
 cstag append -f tests/append/data/example.bam > example_cs_short.sam
 ```

-- To append cs tags in the long format:
+- To append CS tags in the long format:
 ```bash
 cstag append -f tests/append/data/example.bam -l > example_cs_long.sam
 ```